 Wu and Chiang (2008), were interested to find out that, if FDI support economic development process.
 Threshold regression technique is used for conducting the study.
 The results, of the study conclude that FDI plays a key and defining role in economic development.
 These results were obtained from analyzing 62 countries from the year 1975 to 2000.
 The study provides evidence that FDI depend on GDP and human capital.

-In addition to, Alfaro et.al (2004), similar study has been conducted to explore the link between FDI and GDP.
+Alfaro et.al (2004), similar study has been conducted to explore the link between FDI and GDP.
 The study also provides information that, strong financial system is more capable for exploiting the FDI.
 Span of the data is from 1975 to 1995 and therefore, conclude that strong financial system had larger impact of FDI in countries.

-Saleeem (2010), used time span from the year 1980-2006 for Pakistan.
-The data is get from the IMF to inspect the liaison between FDI and monetary growth.
-Two econometric techniques is used first one, is OLS method and second one is the granger causality test.
-The result is states that relationships exist between the variables and there is uni-directionality flow from foreign inflow to monetary expansion.
+Kundan (2010), used yearly time series data from 1980-2006 for Nepal.
+The data is get from the International Monetary Fund to examine the relationship between FDI and economic growth.
+Two econometric techniques is used first one, is the Ordinary Least Squares (OLS) method and second one is the granger causality test.
+The statistical results of the study conclude that there is long-run relationship equilibrium between the variables and uni directionality flow from FDI to economic growth.

-Shahbaz and Rahman (2010), studies the role of forign capital on economic growth for Pakistan.
-Time series data is taken from World Bank and Economic survey from 1971-2008 Variability of the data is taken from WDI and, used ARDL model to check the relationships between the variables.
-The result tells that forign inflow has a relationship with economic growth.
+Shahbaz and Rahman (2010), examined a study to find the roles of Foreign Capital Inflow (FCI) and domestic financial sector development on economic growth of Pakistan.
+Time series data is taken from world bank and Economic survey from 1971-2008 Variability of the data is taken from World Bank and the Economic survey of Pakistan from the time period 1971-2008 and, used an ARDL model to check the long-run and short-run relationships.
+The result reveals that FCI has a positive relationship with economic growth.

-2.2.2 Inflation (INF) and economic growth
+2.2.2 Inflation and Economic Growth

 Moltey (1994), studied the relationship between inflation and economic growth.
-He further extend the model of Mankiw, Romer and Weil (1992) which is based on Solow growth model by allowing the possibility that inflation probably tend to reduce the rate of technological change.
+He further extends the Solow growth model by allowing the possibility that inflation probably tend to reduce the rate of technological change.
 The results show negative relationship between inflation and economic growth.

-Barro (1995), studied shows the negative relationship between inflation and economic growth.
+Barro (1995), studied the relationship between, inflation and economic growth and concluded the negative relationship between them.
 Sample size of the study is large from years 1960 to 1990 to examine the effects of inflation on economic growth.
 System of regression equation technique is used in which other variables are assumed constant to find the actual change between inflation and economic growth.

-In addition to, Barro and Martin (1995), the result concludes negative relationship between inflation and economic growth.
+Barro and Martin (1995), the result concludes negative relationship between inflation and economic growth.
 The study also explains that if inflation raise by 10% per year the projected Real GDP will be decreased by 0.2% to 0.3% per years respectively.

 Mubarik (2005), conducted the study to calculate the threshold level of Pakistan economy using time series annual data for the period of 1973 to 2010.
 From the study he concluded and suggested that above 9% threshold level of inflation is harmful for Pakistan economy.
+The comparable study performed by Khan and Senhadji (2001) estimated the threshold level of inflation for Pakistan.
 Panel data of 140 developed and developing economics for the period 1960-1998 is undertaken and recommended that 1-3 % threshold for Pakistan and 7-11% threshold for the developed economics respectively.